 - TestDaF – available in 90 countries worldwide

-If the course you plan to attend is partially taught in English, you will have to also provide an English language certificate from IELTS, TOEFL, or Pearson.
+If the course you plan to attend is partially taught in English, you will have to provide an English language certificate.
+The most popular are:

 Required university application documents